This isn’t your traditional fried rice.

 To cut back on carbs and add extra nutrition, we’re subbing out rice for riced cauliflower in this dish.
 While you can buy pre-riced cauliflower in the frozen foods aisle, it’s also easy to make with a food processor at home.
 Don’t worry, we’ll walk you through how to do this below!

-If you’re more interested in the flavor and potential health benefits of the spices as opposed to the the low-carb aspect of this recipe, you can sub in cooked brown rice if you prefer.
-Brown jasmine rice in particular would add some nice floral notes, and brown rice of all kinds has a more robust nutritional profile than polished white rice.
+If you’re more interested in the flavor and potential health benefits of the spices as opposed to the the low-carb aspect of this recipe, you can sub in cooked brown or white rice if you prefer.
+Jasmine rice in particular would add some nice floral notes, but I do prefer brown rice, which has a more robust nutritional profile than polished white rice.

 While this recipe can stand on its own as a vegetarian main, crumbled tofu can be added for an extra dose of protein.
 Or, for a non-vegetarian version, cooked ground pork, diced chicken, or shrimp would all work well too.